Todays readings.. 1 Chronicles 23, Ezekiel 33, Ephesians 5&6

-Our world is full of distractions – far more than in any previous age.
+Our world is full of distractions to us – far more than in any previous age.
 Paul in today’s chapters in Ephesians [5 v.16] wrote the above words and they apply so much to the way we live our lives right now.
-He also wrote, “sexual immorality and all impurity … must not even be named among you … let there be no filthiness nor foolish talk, nor crude joking …” [v.3,4] The kind of life in Ephesus must have been a lot like today – but at least they did not have the internet, TV, radio and magazines with so much of their content enticing their minds with every kind of impurity.
+He also wrote, “sexual immorality and all impurity … must not even be named among you … let there be no filthiness nor foolish talk, nor crude joking …” [v.3,4] The kind of life in Ephesus must have been a lot like today – but at least they did not have the internet, TV, radio and magazines constantly influencing them with nearly all of its’ content leaving God entirely out of the picture..

 Are we thankful that we can see the true meaning and purpose of life?
-We should be!
-Those who are living for the experiences they can have each day, have their minds fed by the instincts of the flesh instead of the word of God.
-They have no thought at all that awesome judgements from God are hanging over the world of today.
+We should be utterly thankful!
+Those around us who are largely living for the experiences they can have each day, have their minds fed by the instincts of the flesh instead of the word of God.
+They have no thought that awesome judgements from God that are hanging over the world of today.

-This leads us to think of our readings today in Ezekiel (Ch.33) and the blindness of the people in Jerusalem as to their impending fate and the prophet’s role and responsibility as a watchman.
+This leads us to think of our readings today in Ezekiel (Ch.33) and the blindness of the people in Jerusalem as to their impending fate.
+As a genuine prophet of the one true God he had a role and responsibility as a watchman.
 We have the same responsibility.
 God tells the prophet, “I have no pleasure in the death of the wicked.”
 His message was to be, “turn back from your evil ways, for why will you die, O house of Israel?” [v.11]